ericholscher/ericholscher.com/site/blog/2013/oct/7/announcing-grok-the-docs.rst

 `Grok the Docs`_ is a bit different, with the main difference being it embeds the information in the page for you.
 This is interesting because it adds context to the data.
+I believe that context is the first step from turning data into information.
 The main interface to Grok the Docs are keyboard shortcuts within the documentation page.
-So you can access information about the current page you're on, while you're browsing the documentation.
+So you can access information about the current page you're on, while you're browsing.
 Check out the :ref:`example` below to see it in action.

 Surfacing analytic data in the page is great for the maintainer and user alike.